MannLabs/CKG/docs/source/intro/getting-started-with-requirements.rst

 Getting Started with some Requirements
 ========================================

-The following instructions on installation of software requirements and setting up the Clinical Knowledge graph, are optimized for operating systems MacOS and Linux.
-For more detailed instructions on how to set up the CKG in Windows, pleaso go to :ref:`Windows installation`.
+The following instructions on installation of software requirements and setting up the Clinical Knowledge graph, are optimised for operating systems MacOS and Linux.
+For more detailed instructions on how to set up the CKG in Windows, please go to :ref:`Windows installation`.

 Java